Español English

 They are succulent plants of covering size that reach 30 cm (11.8") in height.
 The leaves are bluish-green in color that acquire reddish tones if it receives a lot of sun; they have small holes in the surface of the beam.
 The flowers appear on long stems and are white-pink and star-shaped.
 They bloom in spring.

-They are used in pots for balconies and terraces, in rockeries, on borders and to cover dry slopes.
-They are ideal for gardens by the sea; they resist pollution from cities.
+Fairy crassula is used in pots for balconies and terraces, in rockeries, on borders and to cover dry slopes.
+It's ideal for gardens by the sea; it resists pollution from cities.

 Crassula multicava can grow in full sun or semi-shade exposures.
-They resist mild and occasional frosts.
+It resists mild and occasional frosts.

-Water moderately waiting for the substrate to dry; they are very resistant to drought.
+Water moderately waiting for the substrate to dry; it's very resistant to drought.
 In winter, water very little.

 Prune withered inflorescences.

-They are plants resistant to common pests and diseases but are sensitive to overwatering.
+Crassula multicava is a plant resistant to common pests and diseases but is sensitive to overwatering.

 Images of the succulent plant Crassula multicava or Fairy crassula